operasoftware/devopera/blog/_posts/2009-04-21-mitsue-links-wsc-japanese.md

 ---
 title: Collaborating with Mitsue-Links on a Japanese translation of the Web Standards Curriculum
 authors:
-- andreasbovens
+- andreas-bovens
 tags:
 - blog
 layout: article